Determine The Most Efficient Type of Solar Panels

 Solar shingles are a good aesthetic choice, but not the most cost-effective one.
 When purchasing mono-crystalline panels, customers get curb appeal and quality at a fraction of the cost.
 Solar shingles are best for new builds.

 Buying a solar array is a mid – long term financial decision for most individuals.
 While the average array takes 12 years to pay off, the production of a solar array should last at least 25 years, making the investment well worth it.

 As a local business, supporting stable jobs in the United States is an important initiative to maintain.
-While we recommend German-engineered panels, due to the integrity of the technology, we also support the production and sale of solar products in the United States.
+While we recommend German-engineered solar panels, due to the integrity of the technology, we also support the production and sale of solar products in the United States.

 Length of R&D

 As with most technology, solar cells function best at lower temperatures.
 Having a racking system that ventilates your system will allow it to function better.
-You will, however, want to pay attention to the temperature coefficient of your panels.

 Most solar panels are rated to work best at 77 degrees Fahrenheit or 25 degrees Celsius.
 The temperature coefficient of a solar panel shows how much efficiency is lost per-degree of Celsius above the solar panel's optimal heat rating.

 To create a current two semiconductors with opposite charges are used.
 However, the electrons can recombine and release heat instead.
 Solar panels that have defects in the crystal structure are more likely to encounter this problem.
 For this reason, Polycrystalline panels are less efficient than monocrystalline.

 Light has a wide range of wavelengths.
 Solar panels capture certain wavelengths and convert them into a direct current.
 A solar panel that can convert more wavelengths into an electric current will allow the array to produce more electricity.